WillowLiuY/CV_from_Scratch/README.md

-Basically good for understanding the principals.
-Have not been optimized for speed yet.
+Scripts written from scratch for understanding the underlying math behind computer vision functions.